holy-olga/holy-olga.github.io-dev/content/exhibitions/bed-from-the-cottage.md

 <!-- {
     "img": "bed-from-the-cottage/mary_hobo_0.jpg",
-    "desc": "Ágy a házikóból / Bed from the cottage"
+    "title": "Ágy a házikóból / Bed from the cottage", "desc": "The city really no longer contains distinct private and public spaces" } -->
-} -->

 # Ágy a házikóból